netsody/netsody/CONTRIBUTING.md

 When filing an issue, please include the following information if possible as well as a description of the problem.
-Make sure you test with the latest version of drasyl:
+Make sure you test with the latest version of Netsody:

-* drasyl version
+* Netsody version
 * Operating system and version
 * Expected behavior
 * Actual behavior